Drift Observations and Mitigation in LCLS-II RF: BEAM ENERGY NOISE

 \section{BEAM ENERGY NOISE}

-Preliminary beam energy noise spectra have been determined by BPM data capture ~\cite{bsa}, with and without the beam-based energy feedback running.
-This represents a first attempt at out-of-loop characterization of LCLS-II combined LLRF, PRL, and cavity noise.
+Preliminary beam energy noise spectra as shown in figure~\ref{psd_plots_compare} have been determined by BPM data capture ~\cite{bsa}, with and without the beam-based energy feedback running.
+This represents a first attempt at the out-of-loop characterization of LCLS-II combined LLRF, PRL, and cavity noise.

 Clear signatures of white and $1/f$ noise are seen, along with the 0.1\thinspace Hz high-pass effect of running feedback; this chart represents in-loop error for the beam-based feedback.
 It's too early to tell what the relative contribution here is from residual LLRF noise and beam instrumentation noise.